XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

   - `mean` is the simple mean.
   - `standard_deviation` is the standard deviation.
 - `median` is the median.
-- `time` is the most recent Unix Time stamp out of all `LastUpdateTime` values.
+- `time` is the most recent timestamp out of all `LastUpdateTime` values.

 ## Appendices